 7. Komodo Edit.
 Free text editor based on Komodo IDE

 Komodo Edit is a simplified open-source version of a paid Komodo IDE.
-It lacks some of the features of its paid version, like multilingual code intelligence, complex workplace integration, live preview, interactive shells, code refactoring, dependency detector, unit testing and some others.
-But still retains some like multiple selection feature, Comando navigation, Kopy.io pastebin, project manager and multilingual syntax highlighting.
+It lacks some of the features of its paid version, like multilingual code intelligence, complex workplace integration, live preview, interactive shells, code refactoring, dependency detector, unit testing, and some others.
+However, it still retains multiple selection feature, Comando navigation, Kopy.io pastebin, project manager and multilingual syntax highlighting.

 Overall a bit light on the features however, it’s an accessible toolkit for multilingual development.
 You can certainly do worse on the market for editors with polyglot syntax highlight.
-It’s simplicity and ease of use comes free of charge, making it very appealing.
-A good option to start learning its bigger brother, or for casual coding.
+Its simplicity and ease of use comes free of charge, making it very appealing.
+It is a good option to start learning its bigger brother, or for casual coding.